MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-onpremises.md

 <!-- coming soon [Minimum database user privileges](security-minimum-database-user-privileges.md)  -->

-The following articles provide general articles about SQL Server security that can also help secure the database:
+The following are general articles about SQL Server security that can also help secure the database:

 [Upgrade to TLS 1.2](https://support.microsoft.com/en-us/help/3135244/tls-1-2-support-for-microsoft-sql-server)